ykhwong/neo4j-to-agensgraph/README.md

   $ perl preprocess.pl export.cypher --graph=TEMP --import-to-agens
 ```

 Please note that the existing graph repository called TEMP will be removed and initialized.
-You can freely change the path name above.
+You can freely change the graph name above.

 The following message will be displayed on success.
 ```